-- At W: point W gives the same utility as the equilibrium point E because they are on the same indifference curve (I).
-However, the combination of goods A and B at this point is not affordable to the consumer as it lies beyond the budget line, The consumer cannot purchase that combination of quantities of A and B. In other words, the consumer is getting same level of utility at point E by spending within his or her budget.
+Point W gives the same utility as equilibrium point E because they are on the same indifference curve (I).
+However, the combination of goods A and B at this point is not affordable to the consumer as it lies beyond the budget line, The consumer cannot purchase that combination of quantities of A and B. In other words, the consumer is getting the same level of utility at point E by spending within his or her budget.
 He/she will not spend more to get to point W for the same level of utility.

-- At X: point X lies on the budget line and the consumer will purchase the combination of A2 and B2 quantity of good A and B respectively.
+Point X lies on the budget line and the consumer will purchase the combination of A2 and B2 quantity of goods A and B respectively.
 But, this point X lies on indifference curve I2, which is associated with a lower utility level as compared to the indifference curve of point E. Even though consumer can afford to be at X, he/she will not be at the maximum utility.
-This is because utility can be increased by shifting to “I” and equilibrium point E.
+This is because the utility can be increased by shifting to “I” and equilibrium point E.

 Marginal Utility, MRS and Law of Equi-marginal Utility

 Marginal utility refers to the satisfaction gained from the consumption of one additional unit of a commodity.
 Total utility is the sum of marginal utilities gained from each successive unit consumed.
 The law of diminishing marginal utility states that as more of a commodity is consumed, the additional satisfaction from each successive unit goes on decreasing.